How you Learn

 An A–Level in Religious Studies can be helpful but is certainly not required.
 A successful applicant will be able to make creative connections between questions explored in many disciplines – the social sciences, physics and biology, music, history, the study of language and literature, etc. – and the study of theology and religion.
 Students reading for a degree in Theology, Religion, and Philosophy of Religion have a great variety of beliefs and convictions and alongside students thinking critically from within one of the world’s faith traditions there are students approaching their study as atheists and agnostics.

-If you come to Trinity Hall for interview, you will be interviewed twice, on each occasion by two interviewers.
+If you are invited to interview for the Theology, Religion, and Philosophy of Religion course at the University of Cambridge, you will usually be interviewed at two Colleges.
 Interviews typically last 20-25 minutes and you will be asked a range of questions arising from your personal statement, from your submitted work, or from your current studies.
 We will also want to see how you answer unexpected questions, e.g. by asking you to talk about an unseen quotation or picture.
 What we are looking for, in addition to proven academic aptitude and potential for development, is deep curiosity about theology and religion.
 We want you to enjoy the conversation and recognise that a relaxed candidate is likely to leave a truer impression of themselves than one who is tongue–tied with nerves!